Last Updated on July 28, 2023 by Janine

 Evening: Dinner in Condesa

-After a day of exploring the parks, it’s time for a delicious dinner.
+After a day of exploring the parks, it’s time for a delicious dinner of Mexican cuisine.
 Condesa’s streets are lined with countless cafes, bars, and restaurants offering all kinds of food.
 You’ll find everything from wings and burgers to ramen, sushi, Mexican, vegan, and beyond!

 For a splurge, check out Pujol.
-This trendy, upscale eatery is found in the nearby neighbourhood of Polanco.
-It doesn’t actually have a Michelin star (though I repeatedly hear that it does), but it’s certainly buzzy.
+This trendy, fine-dining restaurant is found in the nearby neighborhood of Polanco.
+It doesn’t actually have a Michelin star (though I always hear that it does), but it’s certainly buzzy.
 The menu changes frequently but features modern takes on traditional Mexican food.
 If you’re on the hunt for a unique dining experience, Pujol is worth a try!

 After eating, grab an ice cream at Nevería Roxy, or head to one of the many bars to sip tequila or mezcal!